Fattoush Lebanese Salad

 - fresh mint leaves

-- flat-leaf parsley leaves only
+- flat-leaf parsley leaves

 - chopped fresh garlic